jimbol/learn-terraform/guide/META_ARGUMENTS.md

 }
 ```

 Then we're going to use `for_each` and a new type of block called `data`. `data` blocks provide access to data sources.
-This particular block creates a zip of for files at a given path.
+This particular block creates a zip of files at a given path.
 We'll get into more uses for `data` later on.

 ```tf
 data "archive_file" "lambda_definitions" {